Skip to content

 5.13

 According to SÍ policy nr.
-550/2023, the overall mortgage ratio of a real estate property, at the time of loan and taking into account other loans that apply to the property, cannot exceed 80% of the real estate valuation or the purchase price of the property.
+217/2024, the maximum mortgage ratio of a real estate property, at the time of loan and taking into account other loans that apply to the property, cannot exceed 80% of the real estate value or the purchase amount for the property.
 The maximum mortgage ratio may go up to 85% in the case of a first purchase.
 If a part of the ownership has not previously been a registered owner of a real estate property, the part ratio will decide where between 80-85% the mortgage ratio lies.

 6. Loan application and supporting documents